 Fees are £9250 for QTS with PGCE and £7850 for QTS only: this can be paid privately or with a student loan.
 Bursaries or scholarships of up to £26 000 are available in some subjects, depending on your degree class.

 You can search and apply for teacher training courses using the Department for Education’s find tool.
 Applications for September 2022 open in October 2021.

 For more information, visit https://getintoteaching.education.gov.uk/steps-to-become-a-teacher

 Please note that your application cannot be processed until your references are completed.

 - Most interviews will only involve stage 2 (detailed below) however for over-subscribed subject areas where there are limited places, such as PE, stage 1 interviews will be carried out first.
 In the stage 1 interview, you will be required to participate in a group activity, which involves being able to take part in a discussion and reflect upon your contributions.
 This task not only assesses your awareness of education issues but also allows you to demonstrate your interpersonal and communication skills.
 Success at stage 1 will lead to a stage 2 interview.

 - Stage 2 interviews are led by the ITT coordinator and a subject specialist.
-The interview process will include a formal interview about subject knowledge and teaching methods, as well as a 15 minute teaching activity.
-We will then ask you to write a written reflection on your teaching activity.
-We also ask you to sit mock numeracy and literacy papers to help us identify if you will need support to pass your skills tests.
+The interview process will include a formal interview about subject knowledge and teaching methods, as well as a 15-minute teaching activity which we ask you to write a written reflection about afterwards.
+We also ask you to complete a literacy and numeracy skills audit so we can see if you need support in either area before starting your training year.

 what are the entry requirements, and what experience do i need?